 For additional help…

 For additional guidance or to discuss your case with a personal injury lawyer, we invite you to contact our law offices at the Shouse Law Group.
-Our attorneys provide both free consultations and legal advice you can trust.
+Our attorneys provide both consultations and legal advice you can trust.

 - Wisniewski v.
 Great Atlantic & Pac.
 Tea Co., 323 A.2d 744 (1973).